pyrypiironen/wolt_2024/README.md

 ### Unit Tests

 Unit tests tests every functions uses by `delivery_fee_calculator`.
 The test cases is chosen for testing edge cases and behavior of code in points on tresholds.
 Unit tests doesn't tests with invalid values.
 That part is covered by next part of testing.

 Run the unit tests by `pytest test_unit_tests.py`

 ### Testing Request_Payload

 Tests are split for two files; one for valid cases and one for error cases.
 The tests are planned to cover as much of the undesirable use as possible and focus on the cases which wouldn't be tested by unit tests.

+The error tests checks that the response status code is not equal to 200 as well as the valid tests checks that it is 200.
+The valid tests also checks that the delivery fee is on range 0 too 1500 or is 1500 or is 0.
+The best option is chosen for every test particularly.
+The range 0 to 1500 is enough after wide range of unit tests.
+Unit tests are for making sure that the operating logic of application works.

 Run the tests by `pytest test_payload_valids.py test_payload_errors.py`